Tcarters/Sonarqube_projects/jenkins-pipeline-qualityGates/README.md

     - Review final :
         ![server auth]( https://github.com/Tcarters/Sonarqube_projects/blob/master/jenkins_pipeline_sonarQube/Screenshots/sonar-serverNew.png )

+    :exclamation: :exclamation: A mistake in the above pic , URL should be: **http://ip-server:port-no** without the end **slash /**

-- 2.3 Add the SonarQube Scanner plugin
+- 4.3 Add the SonarQube Scanner plugin
     - Following the path `` Dahsboard > Manage Jenkins > Global Tool Configuration ``, and search for Section `` SonarQube Scanner ``.

 ![](https://github.com/Tcarters/Sonarqube_projects/blob/master/jenkins_pipeline_sonarQube/Screenshots/s3-config-sonar.png)

-- 2.4 Now, add the sonarQube properties
+- 4.4 Now, add the sonarQube properties
     - We need **sonar-project.properties** to configure Sonar with a specific application.
 This part is required when we have a big projects with lots of dependencies and we want some specific check for our application.

     - The configuration for the `` Required metadata`` will be: